SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 The Income section of the SWS app provides an analysis of a company's dividend (income) payments to its shareholders.

-The app analyses the dividend payment in terms of its absolute level and against other dividend payers.
-In addition the app analyses the volatility and sustainability of the dividend.
+The app analyses the dividend payment in terms of its dividend yield against other dividend payers.
+In addition, the app analyses the volatility and sustainability of the dividend.

-Note that if a company pays a dividend of less than 0.5%, or no dividend, no further Income checks are undertaken.
+Note that if a company is in the bottom 10th percentile in terms of dividend yield within its market, volatility and sustainability checks are not undertaken.

 ### Dividend Yield %